stratapp-ai/stratapp-ai.github.io/_blog/how-to-implement-okrs.md

 * rollout stage 5 - org-wide

 We recommend allowing 2 to 3 weeks in between each rollout stage.

+At each rollout stage you turn on the ideation, OKR and strategy modules.
+For people you add before their rollout stage, you would typically limit their access to social and workspace - which in themselves are a game changer for elevating culture, collaboration and performance.

 This progressive rollout approach solves three aspects: